-’The pen is mightier than the sword’.
-Books can provoke, can send tremors through the corridors of power and can lead to censorship and death threats.
-Literature can move backwards and forwards in time, can leap from place to place, can encounter experiences that are only to be found in the imagination, and can describe people’s thoughts, feelings and ideas.
+Literature can be dangerous stuff.
+Books can provoke or frighten rulers and lead to censorship and death-threats.
+Literature can move forwards and backwards through time, leap from place to place, explore experiences which are possible only in the imagination, and describe people’s thoughts, feelings and ideas.

-- Working with literary concepts, theories and methods
+You will work with literary concepts, theories and methodologies